Ogmore (Senedd constituency)

-Ogmore (Ogwr) is a constituency of the Senedd.
-It elects one Member of the Senedd by the first past the post method of election.
-It is one of seven constituencies in the South Wales West electoral region, which also elects four additional members, to produce a degree of proportional representation for the region as a whole.
+Ogmore (Ogwr) was a constituency of the Senedd.
+It elected one Member of the Senedd by the first past the post method of election.
+It was one of seven constituencies in the South Wales West electoral region, which also elected four additional members, to produce a degree of proportional representation for the region as a whole.

 Boundaries

 The constituency was created for the first election to the Assembly, in 1999, with the name and boundaries of the Ogmore Westminster constituency.
-It is almost entirely within the preserved county of Mid Glamorgan, but takes in a very small area in South Glamorgan.
-It covers the area of Bridgend County Borough Council roughly north of the M4, and parts of Rhondda Cynon Taf County Borough Council.
-It includes the communities of Cefn Cribwr, Garw Valley, Gilfach Goch, Llanharan, Maesteg, Ogwr Valley, Pencoed, Sarn and Tondu.
+It was almost entirely within the preserved county of Mid Glamorgan, but takes in a very small area in South Glamorgan.
+It covered the area of Bridgend County Borough Council roughly north of the M4, and parts of Rhondda Cynon Taf County Borough Council.
+It included the communities of Cefn Cribwr, Garw Valley, Gilfach Goch, Llanharan, Maesteg, Ogwr Valley, Pencoed, Sarn and Tondu.

-The other six constituencies of the region are Aberavon, Bridgend, Gower, Neath, Swansea East and Swansea West.
+The other six constituencies of the region were Aberavon, Bridgend, Gower, Neath, Swansea East and Swansea West.

 Voting

-In general elections for the Senedd, each voter has two votes.
-The first vote may be used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
-The second vote may be used to vote for a regional closed party list of candidates.
-Additional member seats are allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.
+In general elections for the Senedd, each voter had two votes.
+The first vote was used to vote for a candidate to become the Member of the Senedd for the voter's constituency, elected by the first past the post system.
+The second vote was used to vote for a regional closed party list of candidates.
+Additional member seats were allocated from the lists by the d'Hondt method, with constituency results being taken into account in the allocation.